Confrontation in Ukraine as diplomacy stalls

 One was shown firing twice, hitting a man in the chest.
 His injuries appeared minor, suggesting the use of rubber bullets.

-It comprised more than 100 vehicles, including around 20 armored personnel carriers, plus mobile artillery.
+It comprised more than 100 vehicles, including around 20 armoured personnel carriers, plus mobile artillery.

 CHANCE OF TALKS SPURNED